flgkd/integer-linear-programming-notes/notes/11-dynamic-programming.md

 This distinction is important: $\widehat H(n)$ is the value of the **transformed** objective, not the original production-plus-inventory cost.

 ### 6.6 Numerical Example

+The task is to determine the minimum total cost and recover an optimal production and setup schedule over the four-period planning horizon.

 Consider